hanhanwu/Hanhan_NLP/README.md

  * In Google Dev Center, first click Dashboard, then Click 'ENABLE API' and enable 'Custom Search API'.
 Next, click 'Credentials', and click 'Create Credential' to create an API Key
  * Pricing if you want to have more search requests: https://developers.google.com/custom-search/json-api/v1/overview#key
  * My sample code about how to get the results through python, with FREE version: https://github.com/hanhanwu/Hanhan_NLP/blob/master/google_cse_sample_python_call.py
+ * Google CSE is great, cheaper than many other web search apis, even cheaper than Google Search API, and it's well documented.
+One thing need to note that google CSE didn't mention is their limitations per second.
+Bing Search API has 5 query limitation per second.
+I guess Google CSE also has limitation, therefore only using for loop to execute multiple queries will get errors.
+You can simply add `time.sleep(1)` in your for loop.
+Check my code: https://github.com/hanhanwu/Hanhan_NLP/blob/master/multiple_query_google_cse.py